robbyorsag/pands-problem-set/README.md

  prints the final value of sum

-#Solution to problem 2 :
+# Solution to problem 2

  First we need to import date and time with import datetime function so that Python knows how to calculate it